Street hockey

-Street hockey (also known as shinny, dek hockey, ball hockey, road hockey) is a collection of team sport variants played outdoors either on foot or with wheeled skates (either quad or in-line), using a either a ball or puck designed for play on flat, dry surfaces.
+Street hockey (also known as shinny, dek hockey, ball hockey, road hockey or street roller hockey) is a collection of team sport variants played outdoors either on foot or with wheeled skates (either quad or in-line), using either a ball or puck designed for play on flat, dry surfaces.
 The object of every game is to score more goals than the opposing team by shooting the ball or puck into the opposing team's net.
-All games are derivatives of either the sport of ice hockey, floor hockey, bandy and/or field hockey.
+All games are derivatives of either the sport of ice hockey, floor hockey, bandy, and/or field hockey.

 Wheeled variants involve the use of inline or roller skates. and variously qualify as either inline hockey or rink hockey (also known as "Quad hockey").

 Street hockey in "pickup" form is generally played under the following guidelines since there are no "official rules" for local pickup hockey: